 Oh, and before you go, make sure to have good travel insurance handy whenever you’re out adventuring.
 I use SafetyWing to keep me covered throughout my travels.

 Zion National Park

 Let’s kick it off with one of Utah’s most famous destinations: Zion National Park.
 Sure, everyone’s heard of it, but to this day, I can’t think of anywhere I’ve visited in Utah that has topped it.
 The hiking and the natural beauty here is world class.
 In particular, hiking the Narrows is one of the most surreal things I’ve ever done.
-That goes for anywhere in the world.
-It truly is a one-of-a-kind experience, and should be at the top of anyone’s Utah bucket list.
+That goes for anywhere that I’ve been in the world.
+Hiking the Narrows is truly a one-of-a-kind experience.
+It should be at the top of anyone’s Utah bucket list.

 Maybe on par with the Narrows in terms of fame is Zion National Park’s other iconic hike.
-Angel’s Landing is one of the first real hikes I ever did.
+Angel’s Landing is one of the first real hikes that I ever did.
 Angel’s Landing and Zion’s contributions to my undying love for the great outdoors cannot be overstated.
 The death-defying hike along this steep, fin-shaped formation is a thrilling challenge.
-Those who make it to the end are rewarded with once-in-a-lifetime views of Zion National Park and it’s gorgeous mountains, valleys, and rivers.
+Those who make it to the end are rewarded with once-in-a-lifetime views of Zion National Park and its gorgeous mountains, valleys, and rivers.
 Get here early before it gets too hot and crowded, then reward yourself with a dip in the river down below on your way back home.